-Now you can make these Easy Homemade Vegan Sushi Rolls at home, they are flavorful with step-by-step photos with sushi rice, fresh homemade pickled ginger and nori sheets.
+Now you can make this Vegan Sushi Recipe at home, they are flavorful with step-by-step photos with sushi rice, fresh homemade pickled ginger, and nori sheets.

 For the past 9 years, I have had to entertain many people from many different ethnic backgrounds due to my husband’s work at a missionary college with students from all over the world.